virejdasani/PersonalPasswordGuesser/README.md

 # PersonalPasswordGuesser

-This script will guess passswords based on the victim.
+This script will guess passwords based on personal info of the victim.

 ## Usage
 - Run `python3 guess.py`